Uniswap/docs/SDK_versioned_docs/version-3.0.0/guides/04-execute-a-swap.md

 console.log("The unchecked trade object is", uncheckedTradeExample);
 ```

-If everything is working, you should see something similar to this returned in your console
+If everything is working, you should see something similar to this returned in your console.

 ```console
 The quoted amount out is 661497830963